Snare drum: History

 Before the advent of radio and electronic communications, the snare drum was often used to communicate orders to soldiers.
 American troops were woken up by drum and fife playing about five minutes of music, for example, the well-known Three Camps.
 Troops were called for meals by certain drum pieces, such as "Peas on a Trencher" or "Roast Beef".
-A piece called the "Tattoo" was used to signal that all soldiers should be in their tent, and the "Fatigue Call" was used to police the quarters or drum unruly women out of the camp.
+A piece called the "Tattoo" was used to signal that all soldiers should be in their tents, and the "Fatigue Call" was used to police the quarters or drum unruly women out of the camp.

 Many of these military pieces required a thorough grounding in rudimental drumming; indeed Moeller states that: "They [the rudimental drummers] were the only ones who could do it [play the military camp duty pieces]".
-Moeller furthermore states that "No matter how well a drummer can read, if he does not know the rudimental system of drumming, it is impossible for him to play 'The Three Camps', 'Breakfast Call', or in fact any of the Duty except the simple beats such as 'The Troop'."
+He says further, "No matter how well a drummer can read, if he does not know the rudimental system of drumming, it is impossible for him to play 'The Three Camps', 'Breakfast Call', or in fact any of the Duty except the simple beats such as 'The Troop'."

-During the late 18th and 19th century, the military bugle largely supplanted the snare and fife for signals.
+During the late 18th and 19th centuries, the military bugle largely supplanted the snare and fife for signals.
 Most modern militaries and scouting groups use the bugle alone to make bugle calls that announce scheduled and unscheduled events of the organization (from First Call to Taps).
 While most modern military signals use only the bugle, the snare is still retained for some signals, for example, the Adjutant's Call.

 Snare drumheads were originally made from calfskin.
 The invention of the plastic (Mylar) drumhead is credited to a drummer named Marion "Chick" Evans, who made the first plastic drumhead in 1956.

 Drum rudiments seem to have developed with the snare drum; the Swiss fife and drum groups are sometimes credited with their invention.
 The first written rudiment was drawn up in Basel, Switzerland in 1610.
 Rudiments with familiar names—such as the single paradiddle, flam, drag, ratamacue, and double stroke roll, also called the "ma-ma da-da" roll—are listed in Charles Ashworth's book in 1812.